Trending

 Luxury contracts guide Manhattan to strong quarter

 September saw 47 contracts signed above $4 million and 16 signed above $10 million, according to Marketproof’s monthly report.
-For comparison, last September saw 27 contracts signed over $4 million.
+For comparison, last September saw 27 contracts signed for properties asking over $4 million.

 Sign Up for the undefined Newsletter

-Midtown East accounted for almost 30 percent of contract signings in Manhattan in Q3.
+Midtown East accounted for almost 30 percent of contract signings in Manhattan in the quarter.
 The outsize contribution was driven by the performance of 520 Fifth Avenue, Mickey Rabina’s 99-unit supertall.

 The condo building has already sold nearly 70 percent of its units since starting sales in April, according to Marketproof.
-In Q3, the property signed 37 contracts, the most for a single building in the city.
+Last quarter the property notched 37 contracts, the most for a single building in the city.

 In September, Manhattan had 141 contract signings, up from 92 last year, for a median sale price of $2.6 million and a median price per square foot of $2,177, according to Marketproof.